art-egorov/medbioinfo-applied_bioinfo/README.md

 Data is from Daniel Castañeda-Mogollón et al. Dec 2021 https://www.sciencedirect.com/science/article/pii/S1386653221002924

-Samples (either Nasopharyngeal or Throat swabs) from 125 patients, either COVID+ or COVID- by PCR, were subjected to Illumina sequencing (one RNA and one DNA sequencing run for each patient).
+Samples (either Nasopharyngeal or Throat swabs) from 125 patients, either COVID+ or COVID- by RT-PCR, were subjected to Illumina sequencing (one RNA and one DNA sequencing run for each patient).

 ### Aim of the re-analysis